zalando/postgres-operator/docs/reference/operator_parameters.md

 Those are top-level keys, containing both leaf keys and groups.

+* **enable_crd_registration**
+  Instruct the operator to create/update the CRDs.
+If disabled the operator will rely on the CRDs being managed separately.
+  The default is `true`.

 * **enable_crd_validation**
   toggles if the operator will create or update CRDs with [OpenAPI v3 schema validation](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/#validation)